 In American Samoa the standard voltage is 120 V and the frequency is 60 Hz.

-- The voltage in American Samoa (120 V) is less than in France (230 V).
+- The voltage in American Samoa (120 V) is less than in the United Kingdom (230 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances in American Samoa without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a voltage converter in American Samoa when living in France.
+If you don't want to take any chances, use a voltage converter in American Samoa.
 You can find voltage converters at Amazon.
-Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

-Also the frequency in American Samoa (60 Hz) differs from the frequency in France (50 Hz).
+Also the frequency in American Samoa (60 Hz) differs from the frequency in the United Kingdom (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Read our disclaimer.